2decomp-fft/2decomp-fft/INSTALL.md

 This variable is valid only for GPU builds.
 The NVIDIA Collective Communication Library (NCCL) implements multi-GPU and multi-node communication primitives optimized for NVIDIA GPUs and Networking.

+#### FFTW_omp

+This variable is automatically added if the FFTW library was compiled with OpenMP support.
+This is used only in the `fftw3_f03` backend.
+OpenMP comments are present in the transpose subroutines.

 ## Optional dependencies

 ### ADIOS2